 more

 The instrument is a wonderful example of the fortepianos built by one of the most famous Viennese makers of the first half of the 19th century.
 Joseph Brodmann received many important privileges for the improvements he patented, including the triple laminated soundboard featured in this instrument.
-Brodman’s most important pupil was I. Bösendorfer who worked for him before opening his own shop in 1828.
+Brodman’s most important pupil was I. Bösendorfer who worked for him and took over the workshop in 1828.
+He first signed his instruments with Ignaz Bösendorfer, formerly Brodmann.
+Later on, he discontinued this addendum.

 Tuning pitch